Dark mode

 Hydraulic.
 Loading systems based on the use of closed cylinders filled with a special liquid; the actual load in such systems is created due to the resistance that occurs when the piston moves in such a cylinder.
 This provides a number of advantages over units using dead weight systems or free weight.
 Firstly, hydraulics allows you to create a more uniform load, moreover, directed strictly along the piston.
 Secondly, resistance arises when moving in both directions — thus, the hydraulic simulator provides pumping of two muscles of the opposite purpose at once (the so-called antagonist muscles).
 Third, hydraulic cylinders are small and light, especially when compared to traditional weights.

-Among other things, simulators with such load systems are widely used in express training clubs, where people do not so much for professional body shaping, but for pleasure and relaxation.
+Among other things, machines with such load systems are widely used in express training clubs, where people do not so much for professional body shaping, but for pleasure and relaxation.
 The main disadvantages of hydraulics are a rather high price and difficulty in repair.

 — Flexible rods.
-Loading systems of this type usually use cables and blocks, as in block solutions (see above); however, it is not a set of weights that is responsible for creating resistance, but special rods that bend when the cables are pulled (similar to how a bow bends when a bowstring is pulled).
+Loading systems of this type usually use cables and blocks, as in weight-and-block systems(see above); however, it is not a set of weights that is responsible for creating resistance, but special rods that bend when the cables are pulled (similar to how a bow bends when a bowstring is pulled).
 The load is usually controlled by changing the number of rods involved.
-Simulators with such systems are noticeably lighter than weight-block ones, they create less noise, but they take up more space and, usually, have more limited ability to adjust the load.
+Machines with such systems are noticeably lighter than weight-and-block ones, they create less noise, but they take up more space and, usually, have more limited ability to adjust the load.
 Therefore, this option has not received much distribution.

 Max. load weight